ying-tang/help-documentation/Creating_Instances_With_Static_IP.md

-This article shows you how you can create a new port in Openstack, and attach it manually to instances at boot time, in order to assign a "static" IP to an instance.
+This article shows you how you can create a new port in OpenStack, and attach it manually to instances at boot time, in order to assign a "static" IP to an instance.

-First, much of this method is going to happen at the command line, as it's much more versatile a tool for working with your Blue Box Managed Openstack cluster.
-If necessary, I'm willing to back up a bit and go over using the Openstack CLI & API to make this instruction set seem more reasonable.
+First, much of this method is going to happen at the command line, as it's much more versatile a tool for working with your Blue Box Managed OpenStack cluster.
+If necessary, I'm willing to back up a bit and go over using the OpenStack CLI & API to make this instruction set seem more reasonable.
 That being said, let's jump right into how to get this done.
 This work is being done on a test cluster, but these steps can also be repeated in a screenshare on your own cluster if that seems warranted.

 First, Blue Box clusters have two pre-generated networks: `internal` and `external`.
 For our purposes, we want to create this new port on the internal network, so let's take a quick peak at it via the command line:
 ```
 bash-3.2$ openstack network list | grep internal
 | 81e829d0-5e35-4808-9f7a-d22159faa9d1 | internal | c6560f00-ae29-40b5-93bb-6e7b1ffd3720
 ```
 This gives us the ID of the internal network.
 To discuss CLI for a moment, I'm using `python-openstackclient` for this work; it's the "newer" of the clients.
-ID is used less with this client, but being able to find the ID for a given network, tenant or whatever is important as there's occasion to use the older tools (python-novaclient, etc.) when necessary.
+ID is used less with this client, but being able to find the ID for a given network, tenant or whatever is important as there's occasion to use the older tools (`python-novaclient`, etc.) when necessary.
 Let's not get bogged down in too much detail there at this point, though.

 We need to see the subnet we'll be working with in this case, so let's take a look at that: